-With the right winter backpacking gear, you can be warm, dry, and comfortable snowshoeing or hanging around your camp in the snow.
+With the right winter backpacking gear, you can be warm, dry, and comfortable while snowshoeing or hanging around your camp in the snow.

 Use the right snowshoes for the terrain.

 There are snowshoes for flat terrain, rolling terrain, and mountain terrain.
-For alpine terrain here in the Pacific Northwest, I use snowshoes designed for mountain terrain.
-How are mountain terrain snowshoes different?
+Most of our trips here in the Pacific Northwest are in Alpine terrain or terrain with steep slopes.
+For this, snowshoes designed for mountain terrain provide the greatest safety and comfort.